Deeply Supervised Skin Lesions Diagnosis with Stage and Branch Attention: Experimental Results

 \subsubsection{Attention blocks in DWSConv}

-Table \ref{tab:mechanism} shows the number of parameters, inference time and top-1 accuracy of models using different attention mechanisms in DWSConv.
-It can be discovered that without the attention mechanism [see Fig. \ref{fig:scattn} (a)], the network only achieved only 96.20\% top-1 accuracy.
-However, HierAttn with SEAttn or SCAttn attains at least 0.45\% more top-1 accuracy than without using the attention mechanism in DWSConv.
-Although the top-1 accuracy of HierAttn with SCAttn is only 0.05\% more than HierAttn with SEAttn, HierAttn with SCAttn is faster for inference with a smaller number of parameters than HierAttn with SEAttn.
+Table \ref{tab:mechanism} shows the number of parameters, inference time and accuracy of models using different attention mechanisms in DWSConv.
+It can be discovered that without the attention mechanism [see Fig. \ref{fig:scattn} (a)], the network only achieved only 96.20\% accuracy.
+However, HierAttn with SEAttn or SCAttn attains at least 0.45\% more accuracy than without using the attention mechanism in DWSConv.
+Although the accuracy of HierAttn with SCAttn is only 0.05\% more than HierAttn with SEAttn, HierAttn with SCAttn is faster for inference (averaging 1000 iterations) with a smaller number of parameters than HierAttn with SEAttn.